maritiren/maritiren.github.io/content/posts/understanding-k8s-securitycontext/index.md

 [See implementation guide →]({{< ref "k8s-securitycontext-trivy-vscode#readonlyrootfilesystem" >}})

-### runAsNonRoot
+### runAsNonRoot {#runasnonroot}

 **What it does:** Prevents the container from running as the root user (UID 0).

 **Why it matters:** Running as root gives attackers full control if they compromise your container.
 This is one of the most critical security settings.

 **When to use:** Always.
 There are very few legitimate reasons to run containers as root.

 ```yaml
 securityContext: